-This survey received 285 records of 1500 bees came in with bees seen from Jersey to Thurso (3 bumblebees).
+This survey received 285 records totaling 1500 bees.
+With bees seen from Jersey to Thurso (3 bumblebees).
 34 was the highest bumblebee count from Teignmouth.
 Winter active bumblebees is a recent phenomenon.
 Two species the Buff- & white-tailed bumblebees have started nesting in winter in the UK; the queens do this instead of hibernating.
 So workers can be seen through the winter gathering resources.
 Whether for the 2 of the 24 resident bumblebee species now staying active over the winter this is a successful way of weathering climate change remains to be seen.
 What is certain is that without greater connectivity of habitats bumblebees will not be able to move north.

 This is why a habitat recovery network incorporating B-Lines is urgently needed for bumblebees and thousands of other species to be able to move through the countryside and respond to climate change.
 Otherwise species will become stranded & face extinction.
 This also raises questions about providing sufficient winter pollen sources for bees.
 Honeybees were also found to be very active in the survey, when they too would normally hibernate.